-In previous work, we had defined key transcript modules within both the host and pathogen transcriptomes that could be linked to virulence (Zhang et al. 2017; Zhang et al. 2019).
-Thus we proceeded to test if any of these trans-eQTL hotspots were associated with the previously defined transcript modules, by comparing gene lists for overlap between module membership and hotspot association (Zhang et al. 2017; Atwell et al. 2018b; Zhang et al. 2019).
-Nine of the 11 B. cinerea eQTL hotspots were enriched for transcripts present in one or more of four major B. cinerea co-expression networks on A. thaliana (Figure 6).
-An additional six B. cinerea co-expression networks did not share any gene membership with our eQTL hotspots.
-In particular, two of the eQTL-enriched networks were host-specific networks functionally associated with virulence, with 7 of the 11 B. cinerea hotspot genes associated with one of these virulence co-expression networks.
-Similarly, nine of the A. thaliana eQTL hotspots were enriched for transcripts from two of the major A. thaliana co-expression networks when infected with B. cinerea (Figure 6).
-These two modules contain genes that function in jasmonate and salicylic acid signaling processes and camalexin biosynthesis (Network I), or photosynthesis (Network IV).
-Interestingly, these links are not limited to a single hotspot, but are strong connections across several different hotspots suggesting that these modules have a polygenic architecture underlying them (Figure 6).
-These frequent links suggest that the identified eQTL hotspots may exhibit regulatory control over co-expressed modules of genes active in virulence interactions between B. cinerea and its host.
-If these eQTL hotspots are modulating expression of many genes, and affecting lesion size, they may be major B. cinerea control points in the plant-pathogen interaction.
+In previous work, we had defined key transcript modules within both the host and pathogen transcriptomes that connected to virulence (Zhang et al. 2017; Zhang et al. 2019).
+Thus we tested for overlap between the trans-eQTL hotspot defined modules and previously defined transcript modules.
+We compared the gene lists of module and hotspot membership using a hypergeometric enrichment test (Zhang et al. 2017; Atwell et al. 2018b; Zhang et al. 2019).
+Nine of the 11 B. cinerea eQTL hotspots were enriched for transcripts present in one or more of four major B. cinerea modules on A. thaliana (Figure 6).
+An additional six B. cinerea modules did not share any gene membership with detected eQTL hotspots.
+Similarly, nine of the A. thaliana eQTL hotspots were enriched for transcripts from two of the major A. thaliana modules when infected with B. cinerea (Figure 6).
+These two A. thaliana modules contain genes that function in jasmonate and salicylic acid signaling processes and camalexin biosynthesis (Network I), or photosynthesis (Network IV).
+Interestingly, these links are not limited to a single hotspot, but have strong connections across several different eQTL hotspots suggesting that these A. thaliana modules are influenced by the pathogens polygenic architecture (Figure 6).

 eQTL hotspot candidate genes

-To better understand what the causal basis of these hotspots might be, we investigated the candidate genes associated with the SNPs.
-The 12 B. cinerea hotspots linked to A. thaliana transcripts, annotated to 11 genes, included 4 enzymes and 2 genes associated with isolate compatibility (Table 1).
-The 13 B. cinerea hotspots linked to B. cinerea expression profiles were associated to 11 genes, including 4 enzymes (Table 1).
-However, only one of these 22 genes had any previous published information linking them to virulence functions in B. cinerea or other fungi; a glycoside hydrolase whose homolog shows increased expression in virulent strains of Ustilago maydis on A. thaliana (Bccwh41) (Martínez-Soto et al. 2013).
-To test if any of these 22 eQTL hotspot genes may have a link with virulence in B. cinerea, we compared their expression in the co-transcriptome data to existing virulence measurements (Zhang et al. 2017; Atwell et al. 2018b; Zhang et al. 2019).
-Virulence was measured on different leaves, and not on the same leaves as the co-transcriptome.
-Transcript accumulation for three B. cinerea hotspot genes and two of the A. thaliana hotspot genes are strongly positively correlated to lesion size variation, and none are negatively correlated with lesion size (Table 1) (Zhang et al. 2019) .
+To generate working hypotheses on the possible causal basis of the eQTL hotspots, we investigated the candidate genes underlying the associated SNPs.
+The 12 B. cinerea hotspots that influence A. thaliana transcripts are located within 11 genes, including 4 enzymes and 2 genes associated with isolate compatibility (Table 1).
+The 13 B. cinerea hotspots that influence B. cinerea expression profiles were associated to 11 genes, including 4 enzymes (Table 1).
+However, only one of these 22 genes was previously linked to virulence functions in B. cinerea or other fungi.
+Bccwh41 (Bcin16g01950), a glycoside hydrolase whose homolog shows increased expression in virulent strains of Ustilago maydis on A. thaliana (Martínez-Soto et al. 2013).
+To test if any of these 22 eQTL hotspot candidate genes may influence virulence in B. cinerea, we used the existing co-expression and virulence data to compare the level of expression of these 22 genes to existing virulence measurements (Zhang et al. 2017; Atwell et al. 2018b; Zhang et al. 2019).
+Transcript accumulation for three B. cinerea hotspot genes and two of the A. thaliana hotspot genes are strongly positively correlated to lesion size variation while none are negatively correlated with lesion size (Table 1) (Zhang et al. 2019) .
 Further, we utilized a previous GWA analysis of virulence of these same isolates on A. thaliana to test for any overlap.
 This showed that one of the B. cinerea hotspot genes (Bcin16g00010, SsuA/THI5-like) is a top GWA hit controlling lesion size across host genotypes and association methods (Table 1) (Atwell et al. 2018b) .
 Together, this suggests that these genes are likely candidates for controlling transcriptome responses in both the host and pathogen.

 DISCUSSION